good-loop/demo/pages/index.md

         <div class="col-md-12">
             <div class="row">
                 <span class="gl-font-4 justified font-18px">
                     The Good-Loop ethical ad player sits within standard banner space all over the web.
-There is an example 'ads for good' banner on this page.
+There is an example 'ads for good' banner on this page, but as this isn't a real publisher's page we'll add some placeholder copy here to pad it out.
 Click on this banner to watch the ad & donate...
                 </span>
             </div>
         </div>